haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2022-06-22 aMSE 0.0.7 Now have rewritecontrolfile and
+    rewritesaudatafile and the option to include a table of parameters from sizemod into the inputs of aMSE.
+Have begun development of functions to aid comparing the output from different scenarios, including tables and plots.
+No EWN.

 -   2022-06-08 aMSE 0.0.6 Have revised the ctrltemplate and datatemplate generators so that they reflect a lambda = 0.75 and correctly use the hyperstability.
 No EWN